Reimagining a sustainable data network to

 Working Groups

 The best way to identify the issues related to data archiving and management is through an open discussion among all the stakeholders that generate, use, curate, and manage data in agriculture.
-We currently have eight working groups focusing on different subjects related to FAIR data in agriculture.
+We currently have nine working groups focusing on different subjects related to FAIR data in agriculture.
 Working group participants are members of the global research community, including database scientists, agricultural researchers, data librarians, bioinformaticians, and publishers.

 If you want to know more about our working groups, you can visit their webpage (see below), contact the working groups' chairs, or email agbiodata@gmail.com.

-- Sustainability
+Sustainability survey

 Our External Advisory Committee (EAC)